Insurance Settlement Negotiation Process

 We Can Help

 If your case goes to trial, the Ohio injury lawyers at Nurenberg Paris can help you.
-We are trial attorneys with more than 85 years of experience, and we will stand up for your rights.
+We are trial attorneys with 90 years of experience, and we will stand up for your rights.
 We have the resources to use state-of-the-art computer animation, accident reconstruction techniques, and video conferencing to present your case.

 If you’ve been injured in an accident and need help getting compensation, call us at (888) 900-6075 or fill out a free initial consultation form.
 We’re here to help.